Pacing the Bottle

 • Use a slow flow, wide based bottle teat.

-• Touch the baby’s chin or upper lip with the tip of the teat.
+• Lay the teat on the baby’s chin and upper lip.
 When the baby cues for feeding by opening their mouth gently slide the teat in as deeply as the baby allows.

-• Keep the bottle so the breastmilk just fills the teat.
+• Keep the bottle horizontal so the milk just fills the teat.

-• After 3 or so swallows, gently twist the teat so the nipple seal is broken and rest the teat against the baby’s chin, cheek, or upper lip.
-This allows the baby to catch their breath, realize feeding takes time, but not worry that the breastmilk and bottle is gone.
+• After 3 or so swallows, gently twist the teat so the nipple seal is broken and rest the teat against the baby’s chin, cheek, or upper lip, or just lower the bottom of the bottle so the teat is still in the baby's mouth but no milk is flowing.
+Again, don't be afraid of swallowing air!
+Try to swallow air with nothing in your mouth.
+This pausing in the flow allows the baby to catch their breath, realize feeding takes time, but not worry that the milk and bottle is gone.

 • Is the baby getting stressed?
 Are they frowning, wrinkling their forehead, widening their eyes, splaying their hands, making squeaking sounds, choking?
-If so, twist the teat out of their mouth and give them a break.
+If so, give them a break.

 • When they cue again by opening their mouth allow wide, repeat the process.